npeltier/sling-pipes/README.md

 A sling pipe is essentially a sling resource stream:
 * it provides an output as a sling resource iterator
 * it gets its input either from a configured path, either, if its chained (see container pipes below), from another pipe's output
-* a pipe can have dynamic inputs using javascript bindings, and outputing his own bindings
+* each pipe can have additional dynamic inputs using other's bindings, and outputing its own bindings

-At the moment, there are 3 types of pipe to consider:
+At the moment, there are 3 types of pipes to consider:
-* "read" pipes, that will just output a set of resource depending on the input
+* "reader" pipes, that will just output a set of resource depending on the input
-* "write" pipes (atm there is just WritePipe existing), that write to the repository, depending on configuration and output
+* "writer" pipes, that write to the repository, depending on configuration and output
 * "container" pipes, that contains pipes, and whose job is to chain their execution : input is the input of their first pipe, output is the output of the last pipe it contains.